atreyasha/spp-explainability/docs/develop.md

             **DEADLINE:** *\<2020-11-30 Mon\>*

+            1.  find better location to place code from `util.py`

+            2.  make clean preprocessing script with GloVe vectors and explicit name to differentiate from future dynamic sub-word tokenization

-            1.  extract all arg parser chunks and place in dedicated file
+            3.  extract all arg parser chunks and place in dedicated file

-            2.  make clean preprocessing script with GloVe vectors

-            3.  run code chunk by chunk and remove outdated torch code + replace with clean workflows
+            4.  run code chunk by chunk and remove outdated torch code + understand segments -\> file with \~700 sloc

                 1.  no need to declare variables with autograd
                     explicitly: see